djevans/islandora_solr_search/README.txt

 http://code.google.com/p/solr-php-client

 This code used to display search results can be modified through an external customization module.
-IslandoraSolrConfig has been included as a template to show how this is done.
+Islandora_solr-config has been included as a template to show how this is done.